Red-misst/vibrations/README.md

 4. **Export**: Download session data as CSV
 5. **Delete**: Remove unwanted test sessions

+### AI Assistant

+1. Click the chat icon in the bottom right corner
+2. Enter your question about vibration data
+3. Receive expert analysis and explanations
+4. Chat history is saved per session

+### Report Generation

+1. Navigate to the Reports section
+2. Click "Generate Report" button
+3. Select the session to analyze
+4. Wait for AI to process and generate the PDF
+5. Download or view the report directly in the browser

 ### Z-Axis Metrics

 - **Frequency**: Dominant vibration frequency (Hz)